 |A quick overview of how to set up your DISH satellite TV:

-1. Connect a coax cable between your receiver (Wally or another Dish receiver) and the Satellite dish (Playmaker, Pathway X2 or another antenna)
+1. Connect a coax cable between your receiver (Wally or another Dish receiver) and the Satellite antenna (Playmaker, Pathway X2 or another antenna)

 2. Connect an HDMI cable between the receiver and the TV